tejas-73/Physically-constrained-learning-of-MOS-capacitor-electrostatics/README.md

 Getting acquinted to the scripts:

 _A_ODE_all_tox_NA.py_ is the one that has the model presented in the paper.
 It takes the following arguments:
+**Vgs**: type=float, Value of Vgs.
+Used during inference **t_ox**: type=float, tox value in nm.
+Used during inference **N_A**: type=float, N_A value as a coefficient to 1e24.
+Used during inference **train_samples**: type=int, Number of Training Samples.
+This is used during inference, when we need to sample for y.
+This number is the number of datapoints of y, uniformly sampled
+**batch_size**: type=int, Batch Size during training.
+During inference, this has a crucial role to play.
+If batch size = -1, then Inversion Charge characteristics, $V_T$ characteristics and $\eta_0$ characteristics are calculated.
+If batch size = 0, then predictions for a given Vgs is calculated.
+And also it plots the surface potential characteristics for V_G in [-3Vt, 3Vt].
+Saves a csv file of the predictions.
+It also makes surface potential predictions with different device parameters.
+If batch size = 2, then saves a combine plot for $V_G$ in [-3Vt, 3Vt] and surface potential as well.
+If batch size other than above, then a document is created in which we can scrutinizingly observe the profile predictions.
+**lr**: type=float, learning rate of the adam optimizer **do_training**: type=int, Set 1 to perform Training, else setting this to zero will do the task of inference **train_continue**: type=int, Set 1 to train from the previously stored model else 0.
+This is for the case in which the preloaded model has to start training again
+**save_model**: type=int, save the model during training, this is for crosscheking. set 1 to save else 0.
+During inference, we use this as the epoch number at which we need the outputs
+**save_model_tag**: type=str, tag with which to save the model or saved model tag for inference.
+A folder will be created with this name and all the files and models will be stored in this.
+Also, this is the name that will be used, during inference.
+**training_data_reference**: type=str, tag for dataset to choose for training **test_data_reference**: type=str, tag for dataset to choose for training.
+Ensure this to be same as training_data_reference **update_text_file**: type=int, Update the text file.
+Ensure this to be zero.
+This is when in case mistakenly you type a save_model_tag to be the one which already exists.
+In case if you wish to update, then keep 1.